C E

 Camellia forrestii var. forrestii (Diels) Cohen-Stuart, (1912).

 Subgenus Metacamellia; Section Theopsis.
 Shrub or small tree 1-5 m tall.
 Flower white, shortly pedicellate, fragrant, up to 2 cm across, petals 5-6, unequal.
 Leaves elliptic or elliptic ovate or ovate, 2.2-3 cm long x 1.5-2 cm wide.
-Synonyms: Thea polygama Hu;
+Synonym: Thea polygama Hu; Camellia liuii, Tsai & Feng.
+Distribution: Yunnan Province, China and Vietnam.

 Camellia forrestii var. acutisepala (Tsai & Feng) Chang (1981).